BTC, ETH, BNB, SOL, ADA, XRP, DOT, DOGE, AVAX, SHIB

 SOL / USDT

-Solana (SOL) again fell below the support line of the symmetrical triangle on November 28, but the bears were unable to sustain the lower levels.
-This suggests aggressive buying on dips.

-The SOL / USDT pair broke above the 50-day SMA ($ 204) today and the bulls will now try to break through the barrier at the 20-day EMA ($ 212).
-If successful, the pair could move up to the resistance line where the bears can pose a difficult challenge.
+Solana (SOL) rose above the 20-day EMA ($ 213) on November 30, but the long wick on the candle showed selling at higher levels.
+The bulls resumed their buying today and have pushed the price to the resistance line of the symmetrical triangle.

-A breakout and close above the resistance line will suggest that the correction may be over.
-The pair could then rally to $ 240 and then $ 259.90.
+A breakout and close above the triangle will indicate that the uncertainty between the bulls and bears has been resolved to the upside.
+The SOL / USDT pair could first rise to $ 240 and then retest the all-time high at $ 259.90.
+The target pattern for this setup is $ 310.96.

-Conversely, if the price turns down from the 20-day EMA, the bears will again try to sink and hold the pair below the support line.
-Selling could accelerate on a breakout and close below the 100-day SMA ($ 172).
+If the bulls fail to hold the price above the resistance line, this will indicate that the bears continue to sell on the rallies.
+The bears will have to sink and hold the price below the triangle to indicate the formation of a short-term top.

 ADA / USDT